 In this article, we’ll go over what coconut soil is along with the medium’s background, uses, and benefits for your garden.
 Let’s jump in!

 Traditionally, coconut husks were considered waste products after their milk and meat had been harvested.
 Essentially, the entire shell of the coconut was trash.
 Then someone got the bright idea that coconut husks could have various applications in home products and gardening.

-Depending on the manufacturer, the husks are soaked either in freshwater or in tidal water.
-Now, coconut fibers soak up a lot of water and retain that water for a long time.
+Coconut fibers soak up a lot of water and retain it for a long time.
 Gardeners need to find out what kind of water the coco coir they buy has been soaked in before using it around plants.
 This is because all the salt from tidal water soaking will be retained in the coconut fibers.
 If that’s the case, all that salt will have to be flushed out.
 Many manufacturers do this as part of the process.

 Once the fibers have been taken out of the water, they’re left to dry for a year or more.
 After it dries, it’s then turned into bales, similar to how hay is baled.
 Manufacturers then chop those bales and process them further into a variety of forms and sizes.
-For example, the bales are progressively chopped and refined into dry fibers, chips, “croutons,” and ground coco coir, which looks like dark soil.
+In this case, the bales are progressively chopped and refined into dry fibers, chips, “croutons,” and ground coco coir, which looks like dark soil.
 That’s where the “coconut soil” term comes from.

 Because coconut soil looks so much like regular gardening soil, it’s possible to have a hydroponic garden that looks just about the same as the soil garden you’re used to.
 The difference is that you’d have to make sure to water your coco garden with water that’s been enhanced with nutrients.
 (A downside to coconut soil is that it has zero nutrients of its own, unlike regular soil.)